 When the installation is being exhibited, limited amount of people is allowed in the space at one time.
 The idea is to design the audience’s experience so that they can see clearly the details of the sculpture and also experience the solitude of exploring the intimate space on their own.

-I have also invited three dancers and three musicians to work with me on a collaborative project, using this installation as the foundation for our collaboration.
-The piece will be set up in a dark space where different perspectives of the video sculpture are projected onto a simple metal structure in the middle of the space.
-The metal plates are hanging from the ceiling and in the middle of the metal structure is a dancer that makes sounds through interacting with the metal plates.
-The dancer is wearing lights, and at certain times the video fragments of the sculpture disappear and the lights that the dancer is wearing turn on.
-The source of light is therefore alternating between coming from the ‘outside’ when the video fragments are being projected onto the metal structure and then to the source of light coming from the inside of the structure when the lights that the dancer is wearing turn on.
+The piece can also be exhibited as a performative installation where the installation becomes a foundation for a collaboration between three dancers and three musicians that improvise around the elements in the space.
+The piece is set up in a dark space where different perspectives of the video sculpture are projected onto a simple metal structure in the middle of the space.
+The metal plates are hanging from the ceiling and in the middle of the metal structure are the dancers that make sounds through interacting with the metal plates.
+The dancers are wearing lights, and at certain times the video fragments of the sculpture disappear and the lights that the dancer is wearing turn on.
+The source of light is therefore alternating between coming from the ‘outside’ when the video fragments are being projected onto the metal structure and then to the source of light coming from the inside of the structure when the lights that the dancers are wearing turn on.